 We love the farmhouse aesthetic!We love mixing the old with the new when we can, so we’d love to help you with that.
 But no matter your style preference, our team customizes to you.

 Our ultimate goal with every custom designed home we build is to capture our client’s individual taste and make it shine throughout every element of their house.
 The farmhouse is a timeless, classic style of home that has evolved over the years and we are thrilled to continue to see where the decades take us when it comes to home design.
 If you are interested in designing your own custom, modern farmhouse, I’d be happy to have a design conversation with you!
+Also click here to watch our video where Perry and I talk in depth about our thoughts on what makes a farmhouse.

 By Ben Robbins, Architect